Friday, November 07, 2014

 this species may be ready to come off the Illinois threatened list.

-Hint to plant fans: there's also an animal in this photo.
+Hint to plant fans: there's an animal in this photo.
 Look carefully.

 from Markham Prairie.
 We paid back the seed with interest